 Michelle-Marie Letelier was born in 1977 in Rancagua, Chile.

 Her installations, photographs, videos and drawings encompass orchestrated transformations of natural resources, alongside extensive wide-ranging, interdisciplinary research into the landscapes where their exploitation and speculation take place.
-Her work juxtaposes different epochs, regions and societies, examining political-economic, historical and cultural aspects.
+Through her work, she places together different epochs, regions and societies, examining political-economic, historical and cultural aspects.

 The work of Michelle-Marie Letelier carries heavy socio-political overtones; it is eloquently reflective especially in times of unveiled globalization, the increasing scarcity of raw materials and the crisis of the neoliberal model.